 - Does the site offer a good experience?

-- Does the website make you spend more time exploring other pages of the site?
+- Does the website make you spend more time exploring other site pages?

-If the answer is yes for most of the questions then you have optimized the mobile site properly.
-It will bring you more traffic and sales to your business
+If the answer is yes for most questions, you have optimized the mobile site properly.
+It will bring you more traffic and sales to your business.

-Here are few reasons for making a mobile site a priority on your business in the coming years
+Here are a few reasons for prioritizing a mobile site in your business in the coming years.

 - More than 1.2 billion people in the world use mobile phones for web access

-- Mobile shopping carts are avoided by most of the users.
+- Most users avoid mobile shopping carts.
 This is because of the complicated payment process

-- More satisfying mobile experience will increase the visitors to your site and the visitors are more likely to return to your site on a desktop later.
+- A more satisfying mobile experience will increase the number of visitors to your site, and the visitors are more likely to return to your site on a desktop later.
 It will help you gain the trust of the customers

 - Mobile users expect pages of your site to load faster than on the desktop.
 The pages should load within 3 seconds

 - If the pages load slowly, the user loses interest and gets frustrated.
-This, in turn, reduces the engagement of the visitor in your site
+This, in turn, reduces the engagement of the visitor to your site

-There are a number of techniques for optimizing mobile performance
+There are several techniques for optimizing mobile performance

-The responsive framework is an integral part of the mobile and it helps to increase the speed of the process.
-It was introduced to help rapid prototyping of mobile functionalities and layouts which lets the developers invest more time in improving the brand experience
+The responsive framework is an integral part of the mobile, and it helps to increase the speed of the process.
+It was introduced to help rapid prototyping of mobile functionalities and layouts, which lets the developers invest more time improving the brand experience.

-The most important factor is the connection speed.
-Mobile users most commonly use 3G and 4G networks as they are much faster than others.
+The most crucial factor is the connection speed.
+Mobile users commonly use 3G and 4G networks, which are much faster than others.
 The average speed of the 3G network is 0.24 MB per second.

-Download speed is not the only factor which improves the mobile web performance.
-It is always combined with network latency, memory, CPU, and cache size.
-All these are much smaller than the desktop’s so it takes more time to load.
+Download speed is not the only factor that improves mobile web performance.
+It always combines network latency, memory, CPU, and cache size.
+These are much smaller than desktops, so loading takes more time.

-Restrictive loading is another important factor to improve the web performance.
-Site owners should make sure that the users do not download anything that will affect the speed of the site.
-Features such as images, maps, additional widgets can be avoided to stop loading problems.
-The site owner should check these problems at every stage of optimization
+Restrictive loading is another essential factor in improving web performance.
+Site owners should ensure that the users do not download anything that will affect the site’s speed.
+Features like images, maps, and additional widgets can be avoided to stop loading problems.
+The site owner should check these problems at every stage of optimization.

-Fast loading website adds a lot of value to your business and it helps you get rid of the hurdles of mobile web service performance.
-The factors which affect the loading time can be studied in detail below
+Fast loading website adds a lot of value to your business and helps you eliminate the hurdles of mobile web service performance.
+The factors which affect the loading time can be studied in detail below.

 4.1 Reduce dependencies

 Make sure the users are allowed to download only a few files.
-It can be achieved through the following ways
+It can be achieved in the following ways.

 - Load images through CSS